jasonsbeer/Amiga-N2630/README.md

 By default, the N2630 starts in 68030 mode.
 When in 68030 mode, all installed RAM and the IDE/ATA device port are active.

 ## 68000 Mode
+When desired, the 68030 may be disabled during a cold or warm start.
+This results in the Amiga falling back to using the 68000 processor.
+This may be desired when software does not run correctly on the 68030 processor.
+To start up in 68000 mode, hold down both mouse buttons during startup.
+A window will appear allowing the user to select either the 68030 or 68000.
+Select "68000" and the Amiga will reset with the 68000 as the active processor.
+When in 68000 mode, the IDE/ATA port and Zorro 3 RAM are inactive.
+The Zorro 2 RAM continues to be available.

 ## FAST RAM
 The N2630 uses SDRAM to provide the necessary memory for the Amiga system.
 SDRAM is the successor to Fast Page Memory found in devices such as the Amiga 3000, A2630 processor card, and other computers of the time.
 SDRAMs are a very cost effictive way to supply memory to older systems and are readily available either new or from unused memory modules.